 Table of Contents

 Depression can present itself in virtually all physical or psychiatric disorders.
 Illness may trigger a depressive episode or there may be associations between depression and certain physical disorders.
-Regardless of which category your depression falls into, it is important to learn that you are not alone in your condition and help is available if you are willing to seek it out.
+Regardless of which category your depression falls into, it is important to learn that you are not alone in your condition, and help is available if you are willing to seek it out.
+There are several medications on the market, including Lexapro and Prozac that can help control symptoms of depression and disorders related to it.

 Depression presents itself differently in every affected person, but some common symptoms include feelings of hopelessness and a loss of interest in everyday activities or hobbies.
 Depression can be caused by several things, but it may stem from a physical illness that is triggering symptoms.
 Read on to learn more about illnesses that are often linked with the development of depression.